WeighWare/DLJ-JLI-Divorce/README.md

 This will:
 - Process all PDF, Excel, and CSV files in `docs/`
+- Automatically categorize documents (financial, legal, transcript, other)
-- Create organized subfolders for each document in `build/md/` and `build/csv/`
+- Create category-organized folders in `build/md/` and `build/csv/`
 - Generate per-document processing logs in `build/logs/`
 - Create a master `build/index.json` with metadata
 - Display a summary table with processing results